MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-freemium.md

 > [!NOTE]
 > Prior to getting started with Teams post-upgrade, ensure that you manage your users in the organization by upgrading them too to the subscribed product, which involves adding user licenses, changing user names, and assigning temporary passwords.
 For more information, see [For admins upgrading from Teams Free (classic) to a paid subscription](https://support.office.com/article/for-admins-upgrading-from-teams-free-to-a-paid-subscription-75a95e7f-001e-42d0-a787-ae8b992d5a52).

-1. Get started with Microsoft Teams to explore the features offered by the subscription version of Teams.
+1. Get started with Microsoft Teams' subscription versions to explore the features they offer.
 For more information, see [Get started with Microsoft Teams](get-started-with-teams-quick-start.md).
 1. Adopt Microsoft Teams across your organization in a phased approach.
 For more information, see [Adopt Microsoft Teams](adopt-microsoft-teams-landing-page.md).

 ## More information